havemaps/hmwt-documentation/README.md

 ### About
 These instructions were initially made by Taylor Hixson in June 2019 and are open to updates.
 For questions, comments, or suggestions email havemaps at gmail dot com.

+This documentation provides a foundation for getting started with creating, configuring, and hosting web maps with Leaflet and GitHub, and it is not meant to give a comprehensive introduction to all applications used, such as QGIS and Atom.
+Familiarity with editing html documents in a text editor and some foundational experience with geospatial data, GIS, and GitHub may be helpful if following along.

 ### Why use [Leaflet](https://leafletjs.com/)?
 Using a free and open-source tool that gives access to source code ensures that you retain access and ownership of the code and data.
 Many content management system plugins, web map creation platforms (Esri, Carto), and/or freemium services may not allow you to fully retain ownership, often have data limits and restrictions, can use your map and data in any way per any license agreement, can make it difficult to extract the source code and data, may stop offering hosting services at any time, or delete your data without notice.